JosephianDev/games/README.md

 ## Installation
 For installation and to start playing the game, please follow the instructions in the `INSTALL.md` file.

+## Contributing
+We welcome contributions from the community!
+If you'd like to participate in the development of this game, please review our contribution guidelines in the `CONTRIBUTING.md` file.

+## License
+This project is licensed under the [License Name].
+For more details, please refer to the `LICENSE.md` file.

 ## Contact
 For questions or information, please contact me at [My Mail](mailto:jokobusiness365@gmail.com).